Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 }
 ```

-- [ ] Run your JavaScript file in the terminal by entering `node index.js` and pressing Enter.
+- [x ] Run your JavaScript file in the terminal by entering `node index.js` and pressing Enter.

 **Explanation:**